 When you are meeting with your prospects, never forget that YOU are the expert.
 You are the doctor, and they are consulting you for the remedy to their problem.
 As a sales expert, it is your job diagnose the problem and provide the cure.
 Use your stethoscope and start diagnosing before you write the prescription with your sales demo, and both you and your customer will be on the path to success.

 Demo Wizard Tip:

 Be prepared for your prospect to say, “just show me the demo” without any prep.
 It will happen.
-I’ll usually say something like, “I’m very much looking forward to jumping into the demo, but first, I want to make sure I cover all the issues that you’re concerned about.
-To begin, I’d like to spend some time understanding what you’re looking for this product to solve so that I can be sure to customize the demo to your needs…”.
+However, consider responding with, “I’m looking forward to jumping into the demo, but first, I want to make sure I cover all the issues that you’re concerned about.”
+Expand on this to state your interest in spending time understanding what they’re looking for this product to solve so that you can be sure to customize the demo to their needs.
 Your customer will begin to understand your process of fully understanding their needs, and in turn, this will help build a trust between you and the customer.

-Always remember, giving a sales demo without first diagnosing the problem they are looking to solve is doing them a disservice.
-Don’t “lose your license” to deliver a great product demo!
+Giving a sales demo without first diagnosing the problem your customer is looking to solve is doing them a disservice.
+Don’t “lose your license” to deliver a great product demo.

 One of 3Sharp’s key objectives is to ensure our demos are meeting the needs of our customer’s audience, whether it is equipping technical sales people with demo tools, providing conference keynote demo support, or simply telling a better product story that informs, excites, and wins deals.